 Save cracked, colored egg shells (I wash and drain dry).
 Teacher or students cut out long Spring colored oval shapes.
 Glue onto paper oval shapes pieces of colored egg shells.
-Add green stem and leaves to oval to make flower.
+Add a green stem and leaves to oval to make a flower.
 This makes real nice Hyacinths and gives the students a different texture to work with.
-When savingthe egg shells, the teacher can save each color separately and glue pink on a pink paper oval, and blue on a blue paper oval, or the egg shells can be mixed and glued on to the different paper ovals.
+When savingthe egg shells, the teacher can save each color separately and glue pink on a pink paper oval, and blue on a blue paper oval or the egg shells can be mixed and glued on to the different paper ovals.
 Either way, it really looks very nice.

 Give each of the children a yellow and a white cupcake liner.
 Have them flatten one of their liners and spread glue on the center portion.
 Then have them place their other liners upright on top of the glue to make daffodil flowers.
 If desired, attach Popsicle sticks or pipe cleaners for stems.

 * These daffodils look adorable and the children love to make these every year.

 Something simple for the little ones to do: Take a paperplate and paint or color it, or use a bright yellow plate, and glue crumpled pieces of brown tissue paper to the center.
 Use cut-out pieces of a paper plate or construction paper (green) to make the stem and leaves.
 Glue the leaves and stem to the flower.

 Another simple one is to use a paperplate, punch two holes about 1/2" apart in the middle.
 Thread yarn through the holes and tie to make a loop.
 Punch four evenly spaced holes around the edge of the plate.
 The kids can color or paint the plate.
 Then make four flowers from construction paper to hang from your mobile.